irfaan-jamarussadiq/chess-2023/README.md

 ## Design Decisions
 ### Piece class
-Abstract class that Pawn, Knight, Bishop, Rook, Queen, are King classes derive from
+Abstract class that Pawn, Knight, Bishop, Rook, Queen, and King classes derive from
 #### Attributes
 - `PieceColor color`
   - Enum, can be either `WHITE` or `BLACK`